 Coronaviruses (CoV) are a large family of viruses that cause illnesses ranging from the common cold to more severe diseases such as Middle East Respiratory Syndrome (MERS-CoV) and Severe Acute Respiratory Syndrome (SARS-CoV).
 A Novel Coronavirus (nCoV) is a new strain that has not been previously identified in humans.

-Coronaviruses are zoonotic, meaning they are transmitted between animals and people.
-Detailed investigations found that SARS-CoV was transmitted from civet cats to humans and MERS-CoV from dromedary camels to humans.
-Several known coronaviruses are circulating in animals that have not yet infected humans.
+Coronavirus is zoonotic, meaning they are transmitted between animals and people.
+Detailed investigations found that SARS-CoV was transmitted from civet cats to humans.
+While MERS-CoV was transmitted from dromedary camels to humans.
+Several known Coronaviruses are circulating in animals that have not yet infected humans.

-There is no vaccine for coronavirus.
+There is no vaccine for coronavirus as of yet.
 To help prevent a coronavirus infection, do the same things you do to avoid the common cold :

-6. A humidifier or steamy shower can also help ease a sore and scratchy throat.
+- Use a humidifier or steamy shower to help ease a sore and scratchy throat.

 If you are experiencing symptoms, you should tell your healthcare provider about any recent travel or contact with animals.
 Most MERS-CoV infections have been reported from countries in the Arabian Peninsula.
 Therefore reporting a travel history or contact with camels or camel products is very important when trying to diagnose MERS.